> Skip to content

 The most common causes of leaky gut include concussion, low digestive juices, antibiotic use, infections like H.Pylori or parasites, blood sugar issues, autoimmune antibodies, pregnancy, stress, hormone changes, and high toxin burden.
 Food allergies can also play a role.

 A SIBO is a small intestinal bacterial overgrowth that occurs when the large intestinal bacteria migrate to the small intestine, or you just get an overgrowth of bacteria in the small intestine.
-It’s the most common cause of bloating, and it causes leaky gut along with other issues.
+It’s the most common cause of bloating, and it causes a leaky gut along with other issues.

 What Are Some Symptoms?